-At December 31, 2018, we had two stock-based compensation plans, which are more fully described in Note 7.
-We have applied the fair value recognition provisions of Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation - Stock Compensation, or ASC 718, to account for stock-based compensation for employees.
+At December 31, 2019, we had two stock-based compensation plans, which are more fully described in Note 7.
+We have applied the fair value recognition provisions of Financial Accounting Standards Board Accounting Standards

+Codification Topic 718, Compensation - Stock Compensation, or ASC 718, to account for stock-based compensation for employees.
 We recognize compensation costs related to stock options granted to employees based on the estimated fair value of the awards on the date of grant.

-We have equity incentive plans under which various types of equity-based awards including, but not limited to, incentive stock options, non-qualified stock options, and restricted stock awards, may be granted to employees, non-employee directors, and non-employee consultants.
-We also have an inducement plan under which various types of equity-based awards, including non-qualified stock options and restricted stock awards, may be granted to new employees.
+We have equity incentive plans under which various types of equity-based awards including, but not limited to, incentive stock options, non-qualified stock options, and restricted stock unit awards, may be granted to employees, non-employee directors, and non-employee consultants.
+We also have an inducement plan under which various types of equity-based awards, including non-qualified stock options and restricted stock unit awards, may be granted to new employees.

 For stock options granted to employees and directors, we recognize compensation expense for all stock-based awards based on the estimated grant-date fair values.
-For restricted stock awards to employees, the fair value is based on the closing price of our common stock on the date of grant.
-The value of the portion of the award that is ultimately expected to vest is recognized as expense ratably over the requisite service period.
+For restricted stock unit awards to employees, the fair value is based on the closing price of our common stock on the date of grant.
+The value of the portion of the award that is ultimately expected to vest is recognized as expense on a straight-line basis over the requisite service period.
 The fair value of stock options is determined using the Black-Scholes option pricing model.
 We utilize a dividend yield of zero based on the fact that we have never paid cash dividends and have no current intention of paying cash dividends.
-As of fiscal year ended December 31, 2016, we adopted the forfeiture rate methodology change in accordance with ASU 2016-09 to record forfeitures as they occur.
+We elected an accounting policy to record forfeitures as they occur.